cloudipsp/wordpress/woocommerce/fondy-woocommerce-payment-gateway/README.txt

 * Roles system — the ability to create users with different access rights to the personal account
 * Maximum security level: three levels of anti-fraud protection, SSL/TLS encryption, 3D Secure technology
 * [Detailed analytics](https://fondy.io/en/products/personal-cabinet/) on payments and invoices, the formation of customized reports in the user's personal account
-* Support for integration with online cash registers (for the region of Russia)

 == Supported payment methods ==